2021 Rights Guide

 Penguin Press (editor Ann Godoff), January 2022

-“Mark Epstein’s Advice Not Given continues his important, fascinating work of ‘bridging the gap between psychotherapy and Buddhism’ in exceptionally lucid language.
-It also offers its readers a collection of fables, vignettes, and personal revelations with the true capacity to rearrange one’s perspective, even change one’s life.
+“[ Advice Not Given] offers its readers a collection of fables, vignettes, and personal revelations with the true capacity to rearrange one’s perspective, even change one’s life.
 I suspect many of these offerings will stay with me for the long haul, for which I’m very grateful.”

 “Most people will never find a great psychiatrist or a great Buddhist teacher, but Mark Epstein is both, and the wisdom he imparts in Advice Not Given is an act of generosity and compassion.
 The book is a tonic for the ailments of our time.”

-— Ann Patchett, New York Times bestselling author of Commonwealth
+— Ann Patchett, author of The Dutch House

 Roy Richard Grinker